CN2F: A Cloud-Native Cellular Network Framework: Overview

-\paragraph{Environment Variables} In Docker, environment variables can be set using either the \textit{environment} attribute or the \textit{env\_file} option.
-This can be represented as an \textit{env} section in the pod definition file, which allows to set environment variables for containers by specifying a value directly for each variable (see lines 46-62 in Fig.~\ref{fig:mme}).
+In Docker, environment variables can be set using either the \texttt{environment} attribute or the \texttt{env\_file} option.
+This can be represented as an \texttt{env} section in the pod definition file, which allows to set environment variables for containers by specifying a value directly for each variable (see \circled{6}).